freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/+page.md

 ## Named Editors or Projection Sets

+You can define multiple projections for the same concept and switch between these different projections in the editor.
+This allows you to adapt the editor to a specific task or point of view.

-Editors can be **named**, allowing you to define multiple editors with coordinated sets of projections.
-These projection sets work together and can be dynamically toggled, enabling you to change how the model appears in the editor.
+Editors are **named**, allowing you to define multiple editors with coordinated sets of projections.

-For example, if you group all [table projections](/Documentation/Defining_an_Editor/Projections#tables) under a specific editor name, users can switch between viewing objects as lists or as tables.
+For example, if you group all [table projections](/Documentation/Defining_an_Editor/Projections#tables) under a specific named editor, users can switch between viewing objects as lists or as tables.
 Similarly, you could create one editor (or projection set) that displays only a subset of properties for certain concepts, while another editor shows all properties.
 This flexibility allows you to accommodate different user needs.

-Projections can also explicitly request that a property be displayed using a projection from a named editor.
+Projections can also explicitly specify that a property must be displayed using a projection from a specific named editor.
 For more details, refer to [Using Named Projections](/Documentation/Defining_an_Editor/Projections#using-named-projections-3).

 ## The Default Editor